Carne en Bistec is a classic Colombian steak dish that is braised with tomatoes and onions, making it a simple and delicious weeknight dinner recipe.

 - Sear steak, remove from pan

-- Cook onions then deglaze pan with tomatoes and beef broth
+- Cook onions then deglaze the pan with tomatoes and beef broth

 - Add the steak back in and braise for just 10 minutes